ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **enterpriseGetEnterpriseEdges**
-> object enterpriseGetEnterpriseEdges($body)
+> \Swagger\Client\Model\EnterpriseGetEnterpriseEdgesResultItem[] enterpriseGetEnterpriseEdges($body)

-Get edge list.
+Get edges associated with an enterprise

 Get the edges associated with an enterprise, with optional location and link detail.
+Privileges required:  `READ` `EDGE`

 ### Example
 ```php